Natkeeran/islandora_solution_pack_oralhistories/README.md

 # Oral Histories Solution Pack

+*This is a prototype for our Oral Histories Project serving as a proof of concept of utilizing emerging HTML5 video, WEBVTT technologies and existing islandora SPs.
+Now we are moving on to a slightly different architecture on Master Branch*

 ## Introduction

 Adds all required Fedora objects depending on video or audio file uploaded and TRANSCRIPT datastream through the Islandora interface.